EngFlavioMartins/Custom_OpenFOAM_Actuator_Surface/Readme.md

 </a>

 ## Requirements

-* This project only requires the installation of OpenFOAM v9
+* This project only requires the installation of [OpenFOAM v9](https://github.com/OpenFOAM/OpenFOAM-9)

-* In addition, the user can also post-process their data using the included Jupyter notebook by installing Anaconda.
+* In addition, the user can also post-process their data using the included Jupyter notebook by installing [Miniconda](https://docs.anaconda.com/free/miniconda/).

 <!--- Provide details of the software required